 Choosing a memory care facility

 Finding a memory care facility that meets the needs of your family and loved one starts with determining what those needs are.

 Talking to your loved one's current caregiver, spouse, and/or primary care physician can give you a better sense of his or her ability to perform basic activities and help you determine his or her current cognitive and behavioral symptoms.

-It is a good idea to sit down and make a comprehensive list of the activities your loved one needs assistance with as well as the symptoms he or she is experiencing.
+It is a good idea to sit down and make a comprehensive list of the activities your loved one needs assistance with as well as the symptoms they are experiencing.
 This will help guide you in determining the specific services and care your loved one needs and will help you in your search for the right memory care facility.

 Cost is an important consideration for most families, so making sure a facility accepts Medicaid or other forms of financial assistance can be important in narrowing down your options.

 As previously discussed, if your family member or loved one does not yet need memory care, but you anticipate that he or she will in the near future, finding a facility that offers both assisted living and memory care can be a good way to save money and make the transition from his or her current living arrangement to memory care more comfortable and smooth.

 If you plan to visit your loved one regularly and would like to be involved in his or her care and any activities offered by the community, the facility's proximity to your home and the homes of any other close family members or friends is an important consideration.

 Memory care facilities differ from one another in terms of the level of family involvement they encourage.
 Some facilities welcome family members at mealtimes and on outings or for scheduled activities.